tldr-pages/tldr/pages/linux/cgcreate.md

 # cgcreate

-> Create cgroups, used to limite, mesure, and control resources used by processes.
+> Create cgroups, used to limit, measure, and control resources used by processes.
 > cgroups types can be `memory`, `cpu`, `net_cls`, etc.
 > More information: <https://manned.org/cgcreate>.